Hugo-build/chat4MonteCarlo/README.md

 # Chat4MonteCarlo

 This repository provides example projects with MCP (Model Context Protocol) servers for LLM integration.
-The MCP servers enable LLMs to perform Monte Carlo simulation-based tasks in science and engineering topics.
+The MCP servers enable LLMs to perform Monte-Carlo simulation-based tasks in science and engineering topics.

 ## 📦 Installation